codefellows/seattle-code-301n24/curriculum/class-15/project-guidelines.md

   - Use Node and Express, and other NPM packages as appropriate
   - Utilize a Mongo database as described in detail below
   - Routes should follow standard REST conventions
-  - Implement authentication via Auth 0
+  - Implement authentication via Auth0

 - Data is persisted in a Mongo database
   - Mongo database provisioned in the cloud